How to block nuisance calls

 If you don't want to replace your home phone and your provider can’t block the nuisance calls you receive, then another option is to buy a separate call blocker and plug it in to your existing device.

 These usually work in the same way as the call blockers built into phones, in that they have a ‘black list' of numbers or number types, and stop any incoming calls from them.
-But the TrueCall call blockers are a little different, using the same technology licenced to some BT phones and embraced by Sky and TalkTalk, to screen out unwanted callers.
+But the TrueCall call blockers are a little different, using the same technology licensed to some BT phones and embraced by Sky and TalkTalk, to screen out unwanted callers.

 All modern smartphones let you block specific callers.
 If you have an Android or iPhone handset you can add numbers to a blocked list, reject unknown callers altogether or set a ‘do not disturb’ mode that only allows calls from certain numbers.